Prague, Czech Republic – Beijing has cancelled the scheduled tour of yet another Czech music ensemble over the escalating “One China policy” dispute.

 Hřib has been an outspoken critic of Beijing and a vocal supporter of Taiwan and Tibet, moreover pledging to amend the sister-agreement between Prague and Beijing to remove the clause according to which the Czech capital has to respect and abide by the so-called “One China policy”.

-Tensions between China and Prague have been rising during the summer, when the Chinese Foreign Ministry and its embassy in the Czech Republic issued statements urging Prague to “act in favour of the common interest of both countries” and not to undermine bilateral relations.
+Tensions between China and Prague have been rising during the summer, when the Chinese Foreign Ministry and its embassy in the Czech Republic, in a sign of escalating dispute, issued statements urging Prague to “act in favour of the common interest of both countries” and not to undermine bilateral relations.

 Although the Czech government has distanced itself from the stance and actions of the “renegade” Prague mayor, the growing feud with the municipal authorities is becoming an increasingly annoying thorn in the side of Chinese authorities who have long been acting behind-the-scenes to increase their influence in the Czech Republic.